 Labor Costs

 In your construction project, the cost of labor will drive return on investment and be a key deciding factor.
-Though wooden frames are also seen as easy to construct and often don’t require highly skilled labor, the same is true with steel, which with the frames being much lighter, there can be less labor required onsite.
+Though wooden frames are also seen as easy to construct and often don’t require highly skilled labor, the same is true with steel, where, with the frames being much lighter, there can be less labor required onsite.

 Even more labor cost savings can be achieved by moving framing offsite.
-The frames are assembled as a part of a manufacturing process and then shipped to site to be assembled.
+The frames are assembled as part of a manufacturing process and then shipped to the site to be assembled.
 This results in a higher labor utilisation, productivity and ultimately a lower cost.

-Insurance costs for Steel Framing
+Insurance Costs for Steel Framing

 When deciding between wood and steel, remember that both materials are good foundations for building a structure.
 The final decision comes down to what works best for your location and budget.